Aviksaikat/Git-Commiter/readme.rst

 Options:

 - ``-d, --directory``: Specify the directory to process.
+- ``-p, --push``: Push the changes to the git repository.
 - ``-h, --help``: Print the help message.

 Example
 -------

 .. code-block:: bash
     gitcommiter -d /path/to/your/directory
+    # Automatically push staged changes
+    gitcommiter -d /path/to/your/directory -p

 Features
 --------